Sadaaf/worldClock/documentation/requirement-analysis.md

 ### Time - DateTime Object

 This will be the main time object that will help us determine the current time .
-All time in the system will be calculated based on the difference from this time`Time`
+All time in the system will be calculated based on the difference from this `Time`

 ### Clock - Objet